 9. An effective health care system is dependent upon a skilled, well-resourced workforce.

-10. Aboriginal and Torres Strait Islander peoples should have health outcomes and life expectancy equal to other Australians.
+11. First Nations people should have health outcomes and life expectancy equal to other Australians

-16. The criminal response has failed to stop illicit drug use and causes more harm than good.
+18. A criminal response to personal drug use causes more harm than good.